1099 tax forms eligibility for Stripe Express

 You should expect to receive a 1099-K if:

-• And you had $5,000 or more in total gross volume in the previous calendar year
+* And you had greater than $20,000 USD in total gross volume and 200 transactions in the previous calendar year.

 For merchants that are set up as US companies, Stripe uses the business tax details except when they are set up as a single member LLC / sole proprietorship, in which case Stripe will use the owner’s personal tax details.
 This aligns with IRS expectations to see personal tax details on the tax forms of these types of business structures.
 For Individuals, Stripe will use the personal tax details.
 For additional information, please see the [IRS website](https://www.irs.gov/businesses/small-businesses-self-employed/single-member-limited-liability-companies).